dbrattli/aioreactive/README.md

 ```

 The `aioreactive.testing` module provides a test `AsyncSubject` that may
-delay sending values, and test `AsyncAnonymousObserver` that records all
+delay sending values, and a test `AsyncTestObserver` that records all
 events.
 These two classes helps you with testing in virtual time.

 ```python